jobless-monday/jobless-monday/README.md

 just a reminder i am 20 now uhhh-hhhhhhh 16- dniuid/uf drops this and runs

-i am a androgynus gal who has a [lovely wife!!](https://github.com/A-HUMANS-TOUCH) so any prns are alright heh!!!!!!!!
+i am a androgynus gal who has a [lovely wife!!](https://github.com/A-HUMANS-TOUCH) so any prns are alright heh!! my gf is on pt once every blue moon

 main interests are roblox (if that wasnt obvious enough) but i like arcane too